nsanchez75/ml-on-effectors/alphafold-tests/alphafold-tests-notebook.md

 **TODO:** figure out what happened to these missing entry IDs.

-### Linking ORFs for B_lac-SF5 and AF predicted sequences thru BLAST (11/6/2023)
+### Linking ORFs for B_lac-SF5 and AF predicted sequences thru BLAST (11/6/2023 --> updated 11/15/2023)

-(11/6/2023)
+(11/6/2023 --> updated 11/15/2023)

 Here is the link for grabbing the [AlphaFold metadata from BigQuery](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=deepmind_alphafold&page=dataset&project=woven-precept-403918&ws=!1m4!1m3!3m2!1sbigquery-public-data!2sdeepmind_alphafold).

 #### Gathering Data

 I created a SQL script in BigQuery that creates the protein sequences that relate to an AF entry ID.
 The script is below.
-The output of this SQL entry is `uniprot-ids_uniprot-seqs_blac-sf5.fasta`.
+The output of this SQL entry is `af_entry-ids_uniprot-seqs_for_blac-sf5.csv`.
+To fact-check that the correct csv file is being used, remember that the number of Bremia lactucae sequences in uniprot is 8951 (remember to check lines to ensure the right files are being used).

  After analyzing the output of the resulting csv file, I found that the entryId was the same as the uniprotId with an `AF-` at the front and other stuff after it.
-Here is the SQL script:
+To use the csv file to produce the BLASTp result, I converted the csv into a tsv file called `af-uniprot-id_uniprot-seq.no_headers.tsv` that only has the AF IDs and uniprot sequences from the csv file.
+Then, I produced a FASTA file called `af-uniprot-id_uniprot-seq.fasta` using the Python script `convert_tsv_to_fasta.py`.
+Here is the SQL script that produced the csv file:

 ```SQL
 select entryId, uniprotId, uniprotSequence from `bigquery-public-data.deepmind_alphafold.metadata`